steps137/car_agents/doc/main.md

     'space': np.array (3,)       # dimensions in meters of space
-    'dt':    float               # time since previous states update 'pos':   np.array (N,3)      # position vectors of the center of mass of all cars in meters 'vel':   np.array (N,3)      # velocity vectors of the center of mass of all cars in meters per seconds 'dir':   np.array (N,3)      # car orientation unit vector (from the center of mass forward) 'wheels':np.array (N,2)      # turning angles of the front wheels of cars 'target_pos': np.array (N,3) # position of target points
+    'dt':    float               # time since previous states update 'pos':   np.array (N,3)      # position vectors of the center of mass of all cars in meters 'vel':   np.array (N,3)      # velocity vectors of the center of mass of all cars in m/sec 'dir':   np.array (N,3)      # car orientation unit vector (from the center of mass forward) 'wheels':np.array (N,2)      # turning angles of the front wheels of cars 'target_pos': np.array (N,3) # position of target points